kmkolasinski/AwesomeBump/README.md

 ===========
 1) Added error Logger

-2) Remove lightning with new AO cancelation feature added.
+2) Remove lightning with new AO cancellation feature added.

 3) Rouhness and metallic textures are now supported (PBR shading in action).
-Additionally new tool to manipulate these textures are available.
+Additionally new tools (noise filter and color picker) to manipulate these textures are available.

 4) Color Hue slider added.